-A Well-Formed Query Helps a Search Engine Understand User Intent in the Query
+A Well-Formed Query Helps Search Engines Understand User Intent in the Query

 Determining if a Query is a Well Formed Query

-The patent tells us about a process that can be used to determine if a natural language search query is well-formed, and if it is not, to use a trained canonicalization model to create a well-formed variant of that natural language search query.
+The patent tells us about a process that can be used to determine if a natural language search query is well-formed and if it is not, to use a trained canonicalization model to create a well-formed variant of that natural language search query.

 First, we are given a definition of “Well-formedness” We are told that it is “an indication of how well a word, a phrase, and/or another additional linguistic element (s) conform to the grammar rules of a particular language.”